lordofkillz/DarkFusion/README.md

 ## Supported system

 - Windows 10/11, 64-bit.
-- Miniconda or Anaconda.
-- Python 3.12 in a dedicated environment named `fusion`.
+- For the Python installation: Miniconda or Anaconda and Python 3.12 in a dedicated environment (`fusion` by default).
+- For the standalone package: Windows 10 version 1903 or later, or Windows 11;
+  Python and its dependencies are included.
 - NVIDIA GPU and current driver recommended.
 - The pinned PyTorch build uses CUDA 12.8 and supports modern NVIDIA GPUs, including Blackwell/RTX 50-series.